AdobeDocs/experience-manager-64.en/help/assets/content-fragments.md

 The number of communication channels is increasing annually.
 Typically channels refer to the delivery mechanism, either as the:

-* Physical channel, for example desktop or mobile.
+* Physical channel; e.g. desktop, mobile.
-* Form of delivery in a physical channel, for example the "product detail page" and "product category page" for desktop or "mobile web" and "mobile app" for mobile.
+* Form of delivery in a physical channel; e.g. the "product detail page", "product category page" for desktop, or "mobile web", "mobile app" for mobile.

 However, you (probably) do not want to use exactly the same content for all channels - you need to optimize your content according to the specific channel.